MorganZhang100/Java-REPL/README.md

 # Morgan Zhang's Java-REPL Project
 A Java REPL project for CS652 class.
 For more information please see [here](https://github.com/parrt/cs652/blob/master/README.md "More Info").

-Source file are *.java files.
+Source file are JavaREPL.java and Reader.java.

 ##Java-REPL
 This is a read-eval-print loop (REPL) interface for Java code similar to Python's interactive shell.

-And it looks like this (it's running in the terminal):
+And it looks like this (running in the terminal):
 ```
 >int a = 10;
 >int b = 20;